alvinnws/advent-of-code/README.md

 I would presume there are much better design choices to have taken, unfortunately I ended up recreating bubble sort to sort the hands.
 Fortunately the computation time remained under 1s.
 ### 7-2
 Oh if it isn't the consequences of my actions.
 To fit my code from 7-1, I needed to hardcode the effects of all the jokers.
 This was time consuming but I still got the answer without much issues.
+### 8-1
+Seemed really direct, spent more time on understanding what the question wanted to be honest.
+At first read I thought it would be a shortest path type of question, but nevertheless solved fairly quickly
+### 8-2
+Quick mod of 8-1 code produces a brute force method that would take a casual 300 hours to compute.
+While initially waiting for the brute force method, I was scrolling online to check that it SHOULD take quite a while, not knowing precisely how long, I came across a comment that hinted at the intended solution.
+"Think about cycles", yet that comment was enough to get me to change my entire strategy.
+I'm not sure if I would have thought about it without external assistance, but I'll not look online for the next puzzles.